Why Diversity is Valuable

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+The typical student is between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Arizona School of Acupuncture and Oriental Medicine, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Arizona School of Acupuncture and Oriental Medicine, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Arizona School of Acupuncture and Oriental Medicine #2,211 in the nation for student age diversity.

 Arizona School of Acupuncture and Oriental Medicine Age Diversity Chart

-Analyze the age range of Arizona School of Acupuncture and Oriental Medicine undergraduates with the following chart.
+Analyze the age range of Arizona School of Acupuncture and Oriental Medicine students with the following chart.

 Questions About Diversity